Top 20 Internet Sites for P.I. Attorneys

 - Medical links to other Web sites organized by medical specialty.
 There are over 50 medical specialties listed.
 The orthopedics site alone has links to 18 different sites.

-- Clinical practice guidelines and criteria for diagnosis of disease.
+- Clinical practice guidelines and criteria for the diagnosis of disease.

 - Medical images and multimedia.